0x6d69636b/windows_hardening/README.md

 ## Last Update

-The lists were last updated/checked against the following Microsoft Security Baseline or other frameworks:
+HardeningKitty can be used to audit systems against the following baselines / benchmarks:

 | Name | System Version    | Version  |
 | :--- | :---------------- | :------  |